Bad Breath – Causes and tips for controlling it

 Stopping bad breath

 Brushing twice a day using a toothpaste with fluoride content is the first step to keeping a good hygiene routine.
 Remember to brush your tongue as well.
 Plaque, the bacterial film that occurs naturally can give off an odour that affects your breath.
 Floss once a day and it can also help if you use an antibacterial mouthwash (some dentist recommends warm salt water).
-Our dentists in Donvale / Mitcham Medical and Dental Centre, encourage you to have a periodic checkup with a dentist at least once in six months.
+Our dentists in Donvale / North Mitcham Medical and Dental Centre, encourage you to have a periodic checkup with a dentist at least once in six months.
 You can also get a professional cleaning during this check-up.
 Avoid tobacco products such as cigarettes.
 Keeping your mouth moist can significantly improve your oral health.
 To keep away bad breath, drink plenty of water.
 Mints or gums containing xylitol can help keep the number of bacteria low.
 Just as some food can cause bad odour, some medication can also give you bad breath.
-During a checkup, your dentist at the Donvale Clinic can always help you identify such medicines.
-As long as the cause of the odour is in your mouth, Holistic Dental is a great place to get your bad breath under control.
+During a checkup, your dentist at the Donvale Clinic can always help you identify such medicines and diet.
+As long as the cause of the odour is in your mouth, Holistic Dental Donvale is a great place to get your bad breath under control.